Skip to content

 1. Login to Metaport with a Superuser or "Owner" account.

-2. Navigate to the "Accounts" or "Users" section.
+2. Navigate to the "Users" section.

 3. Locate the desired user.